S55P6 – Wisdom from Philippi: remember the good

 Scripture encourages us many times to take control over the thoughts that enter our minds.
 We are to hold them captive in submission to the word of God.
 We are to renew our minds regularly and keep them in line with his Spirit.
 Today’s instruction that we set our minds on good and holy things is invaluable.
 The way in which we focus the power of thought has much to do with how we live our lives.
 Life’s circumstances can be anything but encouraging, but that does not mean that we approach life as being as bleak as it sometimes seems.
 When we focus on that which is holy and excellent, and we remember the goodness that we once experienced, it will encourage us to continue to live in expectation of good things.

 Our attitude in life matters.
 We can choose to focus on that which will bring us down, or we can choose to focus on that which will lift us up.
 Our circumstances cannot drive our mindset.
 There are promises of glory that we have been given, and those should encourage us daily.
-God has also done wonderful things for us already, and they can serve to encourage us when the present is not so bright.
+God also has done wonderful things for us already, and they can serve to encourage us when the present is not so bright.
 The bottom line is that we have the power to decide where we let our minds wander.
 That decision can make a world of difference in how we see and approach life.
 Father, remind us daily to keep focused on that which is good and holy, and to remember the promises and blessings You have given us.